terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 }
 console.log(result);
  ```
-The only issue of this solution was, that not every character is of length 1 (e.x `Shift`), and the recieved text contained unwanted `t` characters: `irizaki_tmeibuteute_tdamashiilaeHtarekazeCTF{t7r1663r_th4ppy_t61rl}t ` where after deleting them the flag was: `HarekazeCTF{7r1663r_h4ppy_61rl} `
+The only issue of this solution was, that not every character is of length 1 (e.x `Shift`), and the recieved text contained unwanted `t` characters: `irizaki_tmeibuteute_tdamashiilaeHtarekazeCTF{t7r1663r_th4ppy_t61rl}t `.
+It wasn't too hard to remove them though and the final flag was: `HarekazeCTF{7r1663r_h4ppy_61rl} `

-However this is the simplest solution I can think of, and after the competitions have finished I have improved the code ([decoder.js]) and decoded the whole strings, which are as follows :)
+However this is the simplest solution I can think of, and after the competitions have finished I'd improved the code of [decoder.js] and decoded the whole strings, which are as follows :)

 ![decoded]

-The complete improved solution:
+The complete improved solution included in [decoder.html]

 ```js
 function encode(msg, key) {
     var encoded_arr = [];